 Soil fertilization is the first choice when:

-For long-term soil improvement - anyone who wants to regeneratively build up their soil over several seasons cannot avoid zeolite, basalt and microorganisms.
+For long-term soil improvement - anyone who wants to regeneratively build up their soil over several seasons cannot avoid zeolite, basalt, and microorganisms.

-In the event of permanently poor trace element supply - basalt builds up the broad spectrum of minerals that conventional NPK fertilization never provides.
+For permanently poor trace element supply - basalt builds up the broad spectrum of minerals that conventional NPK fertilization never provides.

 Foliar fertilization is the first choice when:

-If the soil is worse than it should be - the bypass effect.
+When the soil is worse than it should be - the bypass effect.
 Immediate results while the soil is built up in parallel.

 Shortly before harvest - a final treatment 2 to 3 weeks before harvest measurably increases the Brix value of the last fruits again.
 This is the moment many miss.